osdeverr/fmt/README.rst

 If you like this project, please consider donating to one of the funds that help victims of the war in Ukraine: https://www.stopputin.net/.

+**FORK**: Moved the project to the Re build system.
+Rights to the code remain with its original authors.

 `Documentation <https://fmt.dev>`__

 `Cheat Sheets <https://hackingcpp.com/cpp/libs/fmt.html>`__